How to create a content-powered demand generation system

 Some marketers only care about what happens before someone fills in a form.
 And some marketers only care about what happens after the form fill.

-This post is for the folks who care about the whole journey.
+for the folks who care about the whole journey.

-The ones who know that just making some content and hoping for the best isn’t enough.
-As well as the ones who know that even the most logical demand generation system is no use without the right creative.
+know that just making some content and hoping for the best isn’t enough.
+As

 Because in marketing, as in physics, a perpetual motion machine is impossible.